 Other LLC filing costs include LLC name registration ($10), getting certified document copies ($6 for the first page + $0.50 for each additional page), and a Certificate of Status ($5).
 Hiring a registered agent will cost you anywhere between $39-$125 depending on your hired company’s goodwill and pricing.

 If all this seems intimidating to do yourself, you can always take the easy path and hire a reliable LLC service to take care of all the paperwork.
-Our top choice, ZenBusiness, offers straightforward LLC setup with quick turnaround and has prices starting from just $49 plus state fees.
+Our top choice, ZenBusiness, offers straightforward LLC setup with quick turnaround and has prices starting at just $0 plus state fees.

 You can also choose other LLC service options that have rates starting from anywhere between $79 to $149, plus filing state filing fees.
 Either way, there are a host of providers that can help you tick all the boxes to getting your California LLC off the ground.